 Artwork for Amanda Attfield

 I was born in and now live and work in Herefordshire.
-Much of my work is inspired by this stunningly beautiful and rural county which ir rich in fertile red clay soil and undulating fields and hills.
+Much of my work is inspired by this stunningly beautiful and rural county which is rich in fertile red clay soil and undulating fields and hills.
 It has a unique and ancient geology.
 Hundreds of millions of years ago it was a shallow marine environment, and there are still traces of that today.
 The landscape I see, and what lies beneath it is a wonder; it fascinates, absorbs (maybe obssesively!), and delights me.
 It is more ancient than human beings, and it needs our understanding, our respect and our protection.
 I am also inspired by the age old cycles of growth, decline, renewal - that nothing is perfect, nothing lasts, and nothing is ever finished.
-I am interested in creating pieces that reflect these things whether from an environmental, social or political perspective.
+I am interested in creating pieces that reflect these things whether from an environmental, social or political perspective, and in different media whether 2D or 3D.
+Recenntly completed a series of bioresin pieces responding to the theme of plastic waste pollution.

 For me it means a hard work, patience, not giving up, research, preparation and practice - and some kind of critical evaluation of what I do.
 I am a patiently impatient person, or an impatient patient person.
 I usually have a number of projects on the go at any one time, so if I get stuck on one, I can switch to another which helps me.
 I also enjoy the freedom of play, just messing about is good sometimes.
 There are experiments that go wrong but also the joy when it works out.
 It's important to give myself "permission try, permission to fail", as not everything works out first time or umpteenth time, or at all.
 Sometimes all it takes is practice - doing it more.
 It's like learning to walk, ride a bike, play an instrument - fall over, get it wrong but do it again and again.
 Sometimes the hundred things that go wrong are just the hundred steps that are needed for success.
 It means a great feeling when others react emotionally to a piece of work, that what I wanted to convey has got across on that level, and maybe more when people see in a piece what I hadn't seen.
 I am now part of a group of artists with whom I studied for the Diploma, and they are amazing, a constant source of inspiration and support.
 I am on Instagram and enjoy posting images of my work and photos of the local area, wildflowers etc, getting feedback and being in touch with other artists is important to me.